synshop/rtfm/docs/members/Equipment/Print and Office/Garment Printer.md

 !!! danger "DO NOT INSTALL ANY REQUIRED SOFTWARE OR DRIVERS ON YOUR OWN DEVICE"

-    If the driveer is updated it will brick the machine.
+    If the driver is updated it will brick the machine.
     The final print must be done on the print computer.

 ### Required